2072/Decursive/Readme.txt

  *** QUESTION :

-     ** Since 2.X a lot of people in my raidgroup have heard that it has been banned by Blizzard and using it might result in penalties on ones account.
+     ** Since 2.X a lot of people in my raidgroup have heard that Decursive has been banned by Blizzard and using it might result in penalties on ones account.

  *** ANSWER :

      ** This is not true.
-The only add-on that could put a player in trouble are add-ons that doesn't respect the rules set by Blizzard, such as add-ons that allows communication between different factions.
+The only add-ons that could put a player in troubles are add-ons that don't respect the rules set by Blizzard, such as add-ons that allows communication between different factions.
 Decursive breaks no rule of that kind.
-When Blizzard doesn't like an add-on they simply disable the API it uses to work.
+When Blizzard disapproves an add-on they simply disable the API it uses to work.
 This is what happened when WoW 2.0 came out, a lot of add-ons where completely unusable (Decursive was part of them).

-	With Decursive, Players still have to choose their target and the spell they want to use on that specific target, this is what Blizzard wants.
-They didn't like the old Decursive because player had only one button to press to remove all debuffs without even thinking...
+	With Decursive, players still have to choose their target and the spells they want to use on that specific target, this is what Blizzard wants.
+They disapproved Decursive 1.x because players had only one button to press to remove all afflictions without even thinking...

-	You can ask to a Game Master in game if you want to be sure.
+	You can ask to a Game Master in game if you still have some doubts about Decursive status.